Rahaf57/Storefront_Backend1/README.md

 ### Running Ports

-After start up, the server will start on port `3000` and the database on port `5432`
+The server will start on port `3000` and the database on port `5432`

 ## Getting Started